 On August 21, 1886, Civil War hero William Tecumseh Sherman (1820-1891) arrives in Seattle for a five-day visit.
 He will take a steamer tour of both Lake Washington and Lake Union, speak at a "camp fire" at Brown’s Pavilion, and attend a fantastic clambake on Alki Point during his visit, which will be remembered by all for decades to come.

 File 9885: Full Text >

-docked at the Puget Sound Naval Shipyard at Bremerton.
-She was the first battleship to be docked there.
+docks at the Puget Sound Naval Shipyard at Bremerton.
+She is the first battleship to be docked there.

 File 5428: Full Text >

 Samuel Burdette volunteers to raise an African American regiment for Spanish American war in 1898.

 In 1898, Dr. Samuel Burdette, a Seattleite and a U.S. Army veteran, volunteers to raise an African American regiment for the Spanish American War.

 File 270: Full Text >